TaperFlow brand mark

 1. Build a baseline before making cuts

-Start by logging your current pattern for at least several days.
+Start by logging your current pattern for several days.
 Track frequency, approximate amount, strongest craving windows, and routine triggers like driving, breaks, social time, or stress spikes.

 2. Reduce one variable at a time